 One challenge that most automotive dealerships are not facing is securing low-interest financing options for their customers.
 Leasing options are also seeing an increase.
 These behaviors are greatly contributing to the growth of the automotive industry.

 Although great strides are being made within the industry, manufacturers still need to identify and implement new ways of streamlining their processes; this provides exceptional support in reducing expenses throughout all of their dealer networks as well as their supply chains.
 It is believed that information and communication technologies (ICTs) will provide dealerships and manufacturers with a way to keep the automotive industry on the rise.

-ICTs provide a bird's eye view on expected production times and delays.
+ICTs provide a bird's-eye view of expected production times and delays.
 By analyzing these automotive components, forecasting and accurate planning of all automotive processes, including supply and demand, can be optimized to ensure that the industry adds value to the economy.

-The technology side of ICTs enable manufacturers to synchronize production operations and improve their planning and control.
-This combined with the information side of ICTs allows them to not only reduce operational expenses but to improve the quality of their products too.
+The technology side of ICTs enables manufacturers to synchronize production operations and improve their planning and control.
+This combined with the information side of ICTs allows them to not only reduce operational expenses but also improve the quality of their products too.

 For auto manufacturers who favor the production of electric cars, they are experiencing some of today's most extensive challenges.
-Electric cars, not hybrids, are highly preferred by many consumers.
+Many consumers favor electric cars over hybrids.
 They are also heavily subsidized, providing manufacturers with tens of millions of dollars in credits.
-But on the downside, electric cars come with their limitations.
-The limitation many consumers complain about is long-recharging times.
+But on the downside, electric cars come with limitations.
+The limitation many consumers complain about is long charging times.

-With a quick look at today's automotive news, it's clear to see the industry is booming.
-Still yet, there are obstacles to be overcome.
-And when they are, the industry will likely see massive growth like never before.
+With a quick look at today's automotive news, it's clear that the industry is booming.
+Still, there are obstacles to be overcome.
+And when they do, the industry will likely see massive growth like never before.